- What is a demat account?

 - If you have soft copies of all your required documents and the Aadhaar Letter as Proof of Address for Know Your Client (KYC), you can register your demat account online.
 Simply feed in basic details - such as the email ID and mobile number you’d like to use.
 In order to receive the OTP, make sure the given mobile number is linked to your Aadhaar Card.

 - The next screen should ask you your PAN number for validation.

 - After this screen, we come to the most important feature of the account opening process--validation via Aadhaar details.

 - Enter your Aadhaar (UID) number, and Upstox will perform all the remaining data validation for you - such as full name, address, age, gender or all the other details will be prefilled.

 - Once you upload all your documents, your demat account registration should be complete.
 Good luck trading!

 A demat account is required when you register with a broker.
 You cannot trade in the equity market without a demat account.

 A demat account is, therefore, a necessity.
 In order to hold these financial instruments, the entire world has moved to the electronic form of storage.
 Paper certificates of ownership, or any other documents, are hardly issued.

 You do need some personal documents for a demat account though.
 Again, these don’t necessarily have to be paper documents - electronic forms work.
 Let’s get you up-to-speed with the documents you will need.

 - You can choose from a variety of options as Proof of Address and Proof of ID as well.

-- With some brokers you can upload the scanned copies of your documents on their account opening portal directly.
+- With some brokers, you can upload the scanned copies of your documents to their account opening portal directly.